 Towards the end of 2020 we received the fantastic news that our bid for lottery funds to support our ‘Holding On’ project initiative had been successful.

-Holding On continues and develops our ongoing commitment to supporting isolated older people, and we’re extremely excited to be able to offer a project which is specifically aimed at meeting the challenges raised by the pandemic.
+Holding On continues and develops our ongoing commitment to supporting isolated older people, which we have done through the Making Time group, and we’re extremely excited to be able to offer this project which is specifically aimed at meeting the challenges raised by the pandemic.

-The project will also link the older participants to local children, through our partnerships with local schools, developing artistic collaborations between the generations.
-This will culminate in a “Festival of Hope” in July 2021, whereby artwork will be displayed across windows, lampposts and parks, for all the community to enjoy.
+The project links the older participants to local children, through our partnerships with local schools, developing artistic collaborations between the generations.
+This will culminate in a “Exhibition of Hope” in May 2021, whereby artwork will be displayed across windows, lampposts and parks, for all the community to enjoy.

 How did this project come about?